-- Apply for a Loan: Kabbage makes it very easy to enter your information and get pre-qualified for a loan in just a few minutes on its app.
+- Apply for a loan: Kabbage makes it easy to enter your information and get prequalified for a loan in a few minutes on its app.
 The whole process takes place in the app, and when you’re approved, you can get connected to a loan specialist.

 OnDeck reviews and Kabbage reviews are both pretty good.
-Both are able to retain customers for multiple loans despite their high APR costs.
+Both retain customers for multiple loans despite their high borrowing costs.
 This speaks volumes to the great customer service of both businesses.
 However, past customers rank OnDeck a bit higher on overall satisfaction than the ratings by Kabbage’s customers.

 OnDeck Capital gets 5-star ratings 94% of the time on TrustPilot, and an A+ rating with the Better Business Bureau.
 OnDeck reviews indicate business owners were happy with the speed of getting an OnDeck business loan and the fact that they could get a loan at all after being rejected by numerous banks.